suus-stack/PCA/README.md

 assess their respective influences.
 This is done to investigate whether these rule adjustments have an impact on the killing rate of herrings.

-In the default function, the model returns the number of killed herrings and the number of times herring came close to each other.
-It can also provide a list with the number of killed herrings over time and a list of the predator perception lengths over time when 'perception_change'  is set to True.
+In the default function, the model returns a dictionary that always contains the number of killed herring and the number of times herring came within the separation distance.
+If 'perception_change_herring' is set to True is also returns al list with the perception lenght of the herring and with the killed herrings on every time point.
+If 'perception_change_predator' is set to True is also returns al list with the perception lenght of the predator and with the killed herrings on every time point.

 FIXED PARAMETERS ###the the number?
 * HERRING_SIZE (float) = the radius of the circle representing a herring in the simulation.